3 Types Of Training Video Editing Software

 20. Animaker

-Animaker’s interface uses a lot of drag and drop mechanics, making it easy to work with.
+Animaker’s interface uses a lot of drag-and-drop mechanics, making it easy to work with.

 Animaker